Tech Tips

 seconds.
 If the CHANGE ENGINE OIL SOON message flashes, the system is

 reset.
-However, if it stays on, it did not reset.
+However, if it stays on, it does not reset.
 Repeat the procedure.

 - Turn the key to OFF.